alexeypechorin/wiener-word-search/README.md

 Web interface for query search in Wiener documents collection.
-Initial code written by Yiping.
+Initial code written by Yiping Ji.